 Personal Capital also offers a high-yield cash account.
 It’s FDIC-insured and offers a competitive rate.

-Check out our Personal Capital Review and User’s Guide for more information.
+Check out my Personal Capital Review and User’s Guide for more information.

 Wealthfront is an automated investing service often referred to as a robo-advisor.
 It’s similar in theory to a target date retirement fund, however, it gives you more control over your asset allocation.
 It also offers excellent tools to understand your investments.

 Betterment is also a robo-advisor, similar to Wealthfront.
 They both offer a simple way to start investing, but they both do charge a fee.
 While the fee is modest, we know from Retire Before Mom and Dad that every basis point in fees costs us a lot of money over our lifetimes.
 Still, I think robo-advisors are a reasonable choice for those who want a service that can handle your asset allocation and rebalancing.